Kumaravinash9/GrofersAssign/README.md

 # GrofersAssign

+  Here Is the link of the Website : https://nameless-beyond-87561.herokuapp.com/

 **Goals :**

 * Design an API which allows users to get the raffle tickets.
 This API can be